Pensions in Germany Explained:

 The public pension you can get in Germany is higher than in many other countries.
 Nonetheless, while it is a solid basis for those who worked and contributed most of their life, it won’t be enough to maintain your standard of living in old age.

-The shortfall is especially large if you did not contribute for a longer period, or if your income increased substantially, and your pension is hence in part based on the lower income you used to have, and less so on your current high income.
+The shortfall is especially large if you did not contribute for a longer period or if your income increased substantially, and your pension is hence in part based on the lower income you used to have and less so on your current high income.

 It is also very relevant to know that the public pension is a so-called pay-as-you-go system.
 This means that the contributions you pay into the pension fund today are used to pay the monthly pension of current pensioners.
-Your pension will therefore be paid by future generations.
+Your pension will, therefore, be paid by future generations.
 However, as many baby boomers will retire in the coming years, fewer young people will have to pay for more retirees.

 Learn more about how the public pension works in Germany and why it should only be the foundation of your retirement planning.